 Establish a safe area for occupants to meet outside the building

 Designate a safe area on each floor for occupants to shelter in place if they require assistance to evacuate the building

 Outfit all BET members with a blue vest and ensure they are aware of their responsibilities when the fire alarm is activated

 Don your blue vest and usher building occupants to their NEAREST EXIT. (use stairwells only as elevators will not work)

 Do a sweep of your floor to verify that all occupants have evacuated and ensure all doors are closed

 Never force occupants to leave.
 If someone refuses to evacuate the building, report their name and location to the Police or Fire Department once you have evacuated

 If there are occupants that require assistance to evacuate, ensure they are ushered to the designated safe area to shelter in place.
 Notify the Fire Department of their location and the number of people that require assistance to evacuate

 *Remember that your own personal safety is paramount!
 Only complete your BET responsibilities if it is safe to do so!

-Two mock dorm suites will be constructed, filled with furniture, clothing, etc., and then set on fire to demonstrate just how quickly a fire can destroy a room.
+A mock dorm suite will be constructed, filled with furniture, clothing, etc., and then set on fire to demonstrate just how quickly a fire can destroy a room.
 Fire Safety staff will be providing tips on how to keep your house/residence room safe and the importance of having an evacuation plan.
-The London Fire Department will be on hand to put the fire out once it has reach its fully engulfed stage.
+The London Fire Department will be on hand to put the fire out once it has reached its fully engulfed stage.